What is Strep?

 - Let your child rest

-- If your child has a fever, dress your child in light clothing and remove any extra blankets.
+- If your child has a fever, dress them in light clothing and remove any extra blankets.

 - Acetaminophen (Tylenol®, Tempra®) or ibuprofen (Advil®, Motrin®) are the medicines that can be used to reduce your child’s aches and pains from the fever and illness.